mogelbrod/quick-opener/README.md

 - `quickOpener.triggerAction`: Trigger an action using the current input as path.
 - `quickOpener.triggerItemAction`: Trigger an action using the currently selected item as path.
 - `quickOpener.triggerTabCompletion`: Replace the input value with the selected item path.

-## Known Issues

-- The contents of nested subdirectories are sometimes not included in the suggestions.
-This is due to a limitation of the current scanner, and will be addressed in a future release.

 ## Disclaimer